Jonnie Guernsey

 I wait for him to tell me the rest of God’s plans in Ironwood Michigan.

 I hear his kind heart coming through, perhaps even a dream he has for himself.
+Many of the men in the night shelter carry this kind of heart, this kind of dream.

 “And guess who’s gonna live on the top floor!
 The whole top floor.
 Guess.”